Horizon Europe 2021-2027

 Global Challenges and European Industrial Competitiveness

-Joint, aligned and flexible actions to tackle adequately global challenges through industrial competitiveness, to achieve a sustainable and inclusive growth.
+Joint, aligned and flexible actions to tackle adequately global challenges through industrial competitiveness, to achieve sustainable and inclusive growth.

 - Clusters: pipelines of innovative solutions and technologies through missions and partnerships